Dannyj1/mistral-java-client/README.md

 ## Streaming Chat Completions

-The following example show how to use a streaming chat completion.
+The following example shows how to use a streaming chat completion.
 The API will return chunks of the message as it is being generated instead of waiting for the whole message to be generated.

 ```java